fedor4ever/devicedbgsrvs/dbgagents/trkagent/Readme.txt

 //

-Trk provides target side application level debug support for Carbide C++ It comes preconfigured for certain reference platforms already supported by Symbian.
+Trk provides target side application level debug support for Carbide C++ It comes preconfigured for certain reference platforms supported by Symbian.
-It also comes preconfigured for S60 and UIQ platforms.
+It also comes preconfigured for S60 and Techview platforms.

 In order to build for different platforms, please follow the steps below: